NCEAS/metacat/helm/admin/MetacatQuickRef.md

 - Creating a new, empty, latest-version Metacat installation on a Kubernetes (K8s) cluster, or

 ### Migration
-- Migrating and upgrading an existing, non-K8s Metacat v2.19.x instance to become a Metacat latest-version K8s installation.
+- Migrating an existing, non-K8s Metacat v3.x instance to become a Metacat latest-version K8s installation.
+- For migrating from Metacat v2.19.x, see the [Migrate-from-2.19.md guide](./Migrate-from-2.19.md), and the [Installation-Upgrade-Tips.md](./Installation-Upgrade-Tips.md) document for tips on how to handle specific steps in the migration process.

 > [!IMPORTANT]
-> * Before starting a migration, you **must** have a fully-functioning installation of Metacat version 2.19, running with PostgreSQL version 14.
-Migrating from prior versions of Metacat and/or PostgreSQL is not supported.***
+> * Before starting a migration, you **must** have a fully-functioning installation of Metacat version 3.x.x, running outside of Kubernetes.
-> * The migration procedure, below, has not yet been adapted to facilitate migration directly from an external database to a CloudNative PG PostgreSQL cluster.
-Until this is done, it is recommended first to migrate your legacy installation over to helm chart 2.1.3 (with Bitnami postgres sub-chart) and get it working there, as detailed below, before then upgrading to chart 3.0.0 or above.

 ## Before You Begin